Amid scandals, UK PM Johnson faces major test in local election

 Johnson's Conservative Party is facing a fight to retain the parliamentary seat for North Shropshire in a so-called by-election, triggered by last month's resignation of Owen Paterson after he was found to have broken rules on paid lobbying.

-The battle pitches the Conservatives against the opposition Liberal Democrats, with several lawmakers saying they believed the governing party would lose the seat in the mostly rural constituency, yet another erosion of support in traditionally Conservative-supporting regions.
+The battle pitches the Conservatives against the Liberal Democrats, with several lawmakers saying they believed the governing party would lose the seat in the mostly rural constituency, a further erosion of support in traditionally Conservative-supporting regions.

 Conservative candidate Neil Shastri-Hurst, an army medic and barrister, said he was campaigning mainly on local issues, admitting that voters were concerned by scandals, such as Johnson's former press secretary, Allegra Stratton, captured on video joking about a lockdown-breaking party in Downing Street.